 – Extend educational activities and uses, beyond classrooms and centres.
 From the appropriation of outdoor spaces, and of all kinds of public spaces and facilities.

-It’s a system, not an object, that can be adapted to any site to generate a safe limit that will protect and activate expanded pedestrian space.
+VORA is a system, not a specific object.
+Its size and layout can be adapted to any site to generate a safe limit that will protect and activate expanded pedestrian space.
 Once the system is installed on the site, VORA’s plug-in components can be rearranged according to the needs of the site with the addition of slides, steps, benches or combined playscapes.

 Open Terrace is a modular, adaptable system of rapidly deployable and reusable urban elements for reclaiming vehicular space for human use.
 The system comprises wooden platforms which elevate street areas to the same level as pedestrian zones, and massive wooden curb which act as safety barriers between people and vehicles and are also capable of serving as foundations for a wide range of plug-in furniture elements.